Former Malaysian Prime Minister's wife, Rosmah Mansor, arrested

 The ex-prime minister has consistently denied the allegations against him.

-The couple's daughter, Yana Najib, criticized the authorities for arresting her mother in a post on Instagram.
+The couple's daughter, Nooryana Najwa Najib, criticized the authorities for arresting her mother in a post on Instagram.

 "I can accept taking action on a man who was in power but putting the women in his life in harm's way is going too far," she wrote.

-Note: Update: This story has been updated to include the full name of Najib's daughter.